FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem maxsubdiv=` Changes the metric such that the maximum subdivision of a background edge is bound by `:::freefem val`.
 Always limited by 10, and 10 is also the default.

-* `:::freefem rescaling=` if true, the function with respect to which the mesh is adapted is rescaled to be between 0 and 1. `:::freefem true` is the default.
+* `:::freefem rescaling=` if true, the function, with respect to which the mesh is adapted, is rescaled to be between 0 and 1. `:::freefem true` is the default.

 * `:::freefem keepbackvertices=` if true, tries to keep as many vertices from the original mesh as possible. `:::freefem true` is the default.